 This Incredible Caldwell Mansion Has Its Own Hidden 50s Style Diner

-If you've driven I-84 to and from Ontario, there's a good chance you've seen the Spanish style arch just yards away from the eastbound lanes.
+If you've driven I-84 to and from Ontario, there's a good chance you've seen the Spanish-style arch just yards away from the eastbound lanes.
 Curious what the road behind it leads to?

-It leads to a $2.4 million mansion that looks like it stepped straight out of a Hollywood movie production!
-The 5,644 square foot home on 16480 Goodson Road doesn't look anything like other million dollar homes on the market in the Treasure Valley.
+This time around, the asking price is $2,499,000.
+The 5,644 square foot home on 16480 Goodson Road doesn't look anything like other million-dollar homes in the Treasure Valley.
 Many of those homes, while beautiful, are pretty monochromatic and flat.
 This home isn't anything light that.
 It's colorful.
 It's full of arched entryways and windows.
-It's got features I've never seen in real life before like a fountain in the foyer and a jetted jacuzzi tub in the master bedroom.
+It's got features We've never seen in real life before like a fountain in the foyer and a jetted jacuzzi tub in the master bedroom.
 Yes, you read that right...in the bedroom, not the bathroom.